-Switching gears a bit, I’m bringing you one of the most delicious creations to come out of my kitchen.
-Because for me, one of the ways I act on self-love is carving out time in my kitchen.
-I love cooking intuitively (i.e. taking inspiration from someone else and putting my own twist on it), and I love making food that my husband and I can share.
+Switching gears — I’m bringing you one of the most delicious creations to date.
+For me, one of the ways I act on self-love is carving out time to spend in the kitchen.
+I cooking intuitively, taking inspiration from someone else and putting my own twist on it.
 Enter: these vegan, no-bake matcha blackberry cheesecake bars.
-Thanks to Dani Nemeh, we now have a new favorite dessert / snack / breakfast.
+Inspired by Dani Nemeh, we now have a new favorite dessert.
 These bars are incredible.
-They’re wonderfully filling (thanks to all of the healthy fats and complex carbs), absolutely delicious, and uniquely flavorful.
-They’re dense, sweet, and the texture is both creamy and crunchy.
-You won’t be disappointed 🙂
+They’re filling, perfectly sweet, and uniquely flavorful.
+The texture is both creamy and chewy.
+Enjoy!

 Vegan Matcha Blackberry Cheesecake Bars